 2.)
 Make it right.
 Sometimes it isn’t possible to make the situation right.
-When it is possible, do everything you can to make it right.
+When it is possible, please do everything you can to make it right.

 3.)
 Promise that you won’t do it again.
 If you do it again, what you offered is an excuse and not an apology for what you did.

 4.)
-Forgiveness; After talking things through don’t assume they forgive you.
+Forgiveness; After talking things through, don’t assume they forgive you.
 Ask them for your forgiveness.

 5.)
-Handwritten note; This is a permanent reminder of your apology and your promise to not do it again.
+Handwritten note; This is a permanent reminder of your apology and your promise not to do it again.
 This will help keep your promise because they have your note saying you will.